Contemplative Practices for Collective Healing and Liberation

 Although online, we still intend to offer opportunities for:

 - personal and professional growth and development through contemplative practice, stimulating discussions, and reflection;

-- working with practice to navigate through the complexities, uncertainties and possible discomforts of new learning experiences;
+- contemplative practice to navigate through the complexities, uncertainties and possible discomforts of new learning experiences;

-- reconnecting with old friends and forging new friendships with colleagues coming from diverse world-views and across many disciplines and types of institutions;
+- reconnection with old friends and creation of new friendships with colleagues from diverse world-views and across many disciplines and types of institutions;

 It does NOT offer: